Developing non-hormonal, reversible contraception to provide options outside of vasectomy.

 Progress & Research

-We are committed to furthering the research and development of non-hormonal, reversible male contraceptive options, and offer support through scientific granting to a diverse portfolio of researchers.
+MCI is committed to furthering the research and development of non-hormonal, reversible male contraceptive options, and offer support through scientific granting to a diverse portfolio of researchers.
 Our grantees work from the basic science all the way through the drug development pipeline to clinical trials to make the next generation of non-hormonal, reversible male birth control a reality.

 MCI provides funding and advocacy support for myriad different potential male contraceptives in order to ensure that a robust method mix is in development every step of the way.
 Through these efforts, we hope to ensure that the individual needs and interests of men and couples are catered to in order to ensure early adoption and continued use of these critically important, yet currently missing, family planning tools.
-These alternatives to condoms and vasectomy that researchers are working on now, include varied and diverse options.
+These alternatives to condoms and vasectomy that researchers are working on now, include varied and diverse options. |

 "Vasectomy Alternatives & Next Generation Male Contraception" Infographic

-What are the male birth control research activities is MCI supporting?
+What are the male birth control research activities MCI is supporting?

 The science of male birth control can be a little intimidating if you do not have a background in science.
 To counter this, we created this section to make the work we are supporting a bit more accessible to the general public.